Framing Britney Spears and the #FreeBritney movement: What to know

 Britney Spears, 1990s pop princess, is in the news again -- but not for her music.
-Fans, including celebrities, are speaking out in support of the singer since the release of a new docuseries, The New York Times Presents: Framing Britney Spears, currently streaming on Hulu.
-If you're wondering why you keep seeing the hashtags #FreeBritney and #wearesorrybritney, here are some answers.
+Fans, including celebrities, are speaking out in support of the singer following the release of a new docuseries, The New York Times Presents: Framing Britney Spears, currently streaming on Hulu.
+If you're wondering why you keep seeing the hashtags #FreeBritney and #wearesorrybritney, read on.

 The documentary series